juji-io/datalevin/doc/query.md

 For cardinality estimation with bounded variables, we count them directly, because range count with bounded values is fast in triple indices.

-### Sampling for join cardinality estimation
+### Sampling for join and predicate cardinality estimation

 For join cardinality estimation, we do sampling at query time [6].
 Sampling is cheap in triple indices, because all the attribute are already unpacked and indexed separately, unlike in RDBMS.
+We also do sampling for cardinality estimation with predicates.
+Sampling is under a dynamic time based budget, with more time allocated for bigger query graph.
+After all the budget is spent, magic numbers are used.

 ### Left-deep join tree